weechat/weechat/UPGRADING.md

 (most features are automatically enabled, except documentation, man page and tests).

-Any error on a missing dependency is fatal, so WeeChat can not be compiled.
+Any error on a missing dependency is fatal, so WeeChat cannot be compiled.
 This is a new behavior compared to old versions, where any missing dependency was silently ignored and the compilation was possible anyway.